Ultra-high-temperature processing: Homogenization

 Homogenization is part of the process specifically for milk.
 Homogenization is a mechanical treatment which results in a reduction of the size, and an increase in the number and total surface area, of fat globules in the milk.
 This reduces milk's tendency to form cream at the surface, and on contact with containers enhances its stability and makes it more palatable for consumers.

 Worldwide use

-UHT milk has seen large success in much of Europe, where across the continent 7 out of 10 people drink it regularly.
+UHT milk has seen large success in much of Europe, where across the continent seven out of ten people consume it regularly.
 In countries with a warmer climate such as Spain, UHT milk is preferred due to the high cost of refrigerated transportation and "inefficient cool cabinets".
 UHT is less popular in Northern Europe and Scandinavia, particularly in Denmark, Finland, Norway, Sweden, the United Kingdom and Ireland.
 It is also less popular in Greece, where fresh pasteurized milk is the most popular, due to legislation and societal attitudes.

 While most regular milk sold in the United States is pasteurized, a significant share of organic milk sold in the US is UHT treated (organic milk is produced at fewer locations and consequently spends more time in the supply chain and could therefore spoil before or shortly after being sold if pasteurized).